Creating Companies

 The OAuth2 Authorization Code Flow allows Company Admins to connect their accounts securely with a Remote API Partner.

-But what about companies created via the Remote API?
 Eligible API Partners are allowed to create the company and get the company's consent in a single request.
+This means that the company creation endpoint can do both:

 If you are not sure about your eligibility, reach out to your Remote contact for clarifications.